LineaLabs/lineapy/docs/source/rfcs/0001-imports.md

 We keep our own internal version of `sys.modules` to map each module name to the ID of the node which imports that module.
 We also make all imports relative to their parents, so that we can track all the view relationships.

-Here, I convert the `ModuleNode` into a function call, `l_import` to make it more clear that it is simply a function call to import the module, and there is nothing special about the node.
+Here, I convert the `ImportNode` into a function call, `l_import` to make it more clear that it is simply a function call to import the module, and there is nothing special about the node.

 ```python